-In spring 2022, the Institute for Civil Law and the Institute of Computer Science will hold an interdisciplinary seminar on the topic "Distributed Trust in Finance".
-Students of computer science and law will work closely together on questions concerning the emerging decentralized finance ("DeFi") ecosystem.
+In spring 2023, the Institute for Civil Law and the Institute of Computer Science will hold an interdisciplinary seminar on the topic "Distributed Trust in Finance".
+Students of computer science and law will work closely together on a case study concerning the decentralized finance ("DeFi") ecosystem.
 While traditional finance relies on intermediaries to manage and process financial services, DeFi operates in a decentralized environment using public, permissionless blockchains.

-The goal of the seminar is to explore how the characteristics of the underlying open-source software protocols and smart contracts can be used to (re-)create financial applications.
+The goal of the case study driven seminar is to explore how the characteristics of the underlying open-source software protocols and smart contracts can be used to (re-)create financial applications.
 Participants will work in interdisciplinary groups and relate their work to practical problems that arise when regulators and practitioners aim at the intersection of blockchain, digital assets, and financial services.

-In doing so, participating students will hopefully design and discuss truly innovative concepts for issues that have arisen or may arise in practice when DeFi protocols seek to disintermediate finance through both familiar and new service arrangements.
+In doing so, participating students will hopefully build - at least at the prototype level - and discuss truly innovative DeFi systems to enable new service arrangements.